kubernetes-sigs/gateway-api/site-src/references/policy-attachment.md

 is an example of this general type of metaresource, but it is far from the only one.

-Gateway API also document also defines a pattern called _Policy Attachment_, which augments the behavior of an object to add additional settings that can't be described within the spec of that object.
+Gateway API also defines a pattern called _Policy Attachment_, which augments the behavior of an object to add additional settings that can't be described within the spec of that object.